ExaDigiT/Documentation/source/RAPS.rst

 Create in the directory dataloader a python source file whose name should match your supercomputer/system name.
 This python source file must contain at least the definition of a load_data() function that will be called thanks to the Telemetry python module.
 The first arg is a list of paths to your files specified on command line.
 Those files contains data related to your supercomputer jobs and infrastructure that you will parse.
 Thanks to those data your load_data() function will fill and then return a python list of dictionnaries.
-Each one of those dictionnaies should be created for each one of your jobs  by calling job_dict() from the python job module.
+Each one of those dictionnaries should be created for each one of your jobs  by calling job_dict() from the python job module.

 Supposing that your data are using the parquet file format